cedar-policy/highlightjs-cedar/README.md

-# highlight.js support for Cedar policy language and Cedar human-readable schema
+# highlight.js support for Cedar policy language and Cedar schema

-[highlight.js](https://highlightjs.org/) (syntax highlighting for the Web) support for Cedar based on [Grammar specification for Cedar policy syntax](https://docs.cedarpolicy.com/syntax-grammar.html) and for Cedar human-readable schema based on [Grammar specification for human-readable schemas](https://docs.cedarpolicy.com/schema/human-readable-schema-grammar.html).
+[highlight.js](https://highlightjs.org/) (syntax highlighting for the Web) support for Cedar based on [Grammar specification for Cedar policy syntax](https://docs.cedarpolicy.com/syntax-grammar.html) and for Cedar schema based on [Grammar specification for Cedar schemas](https://docs.cedarpolicy.com/schema/human-readable-schema-grammar.html).
 Project structure derived from [language contributor checklist](https://highlightjs.readthedocs.io/en/latest/language-contribution.html) and mapped to the [Stylable Scopes](https://highlightjs.readthedocs.io/en/latest/css-classes-reference.html).

 See it in action on <https://docs.cedarpolicy.com/>